 Helping your small group respond to God as you dig into the Bible together is largely a matter of asking the right questions.
-The most common mistake that group leaders make is to ask too many questions.
+The most common mistake that group leaders at a small group Bible study make is to ask too many questions.
 If you ask too many questions, you don’t delve deeply into any of them and the same two or three people answer the questions again and again.
 By asking fewer, more strategic questions, you go deeper and involve more people in discussing and responding to God’s word.

-There are four key questions that will guide your group to encounter and respond to God’s word no matter what Bible passage you are studying.
+There are four key small group Bible study questions that will guide your group to encounter and respond to God’s word no matter what passage you are studying.
 Give all four of them sufficient time, perhaps asking a couple of them in different ways.
 Taking more time on fewer questions takes your group deeper into the Scripture and allows your introverts enough time to gather their courage and step into the conversation with their insights and struggles.

 Got it?
-Don’t ask so many questions next time your group meets.
+Don’t ask so many questions next time your small group Bible study meets.
 Try these four questions, giving people time to really wrestle with Scripture and share with one another.

 It’s actually very simple.
 God’s Word is powerful and his Spirit is at work.
 Just ask a few good questions that move people to the heart of the passage, let them discuss what it looks like in their everyday lives, and then let them talk and pray through how God is asking them to personally respond.
 If you do this, you’ll see lives changed, including your own.